Glyochi/LLLM-serving/orchestration/README.md

     - Easily integrated with `ECS`/`EKS`
     - Some CI/CD integration as well which is noice

-# How to use minikube to run locally
+# Deployment
+## Minikube setup for testing locally
-- Run `minikube_setup.sh` to setup minikube locally
+- Run `scripts/local/minikube_setup.sh` to setup minikube locally
     - It loads a bunch of images locally.
 But directly loading them to the image cluster everytime sometimes fail for bigger iamges
     - Because of that, we run `docker save` to save multiple images into the same file `docker.img` and load that file instead, which is [more efficient](https://github.com/kubernetes/minikube/issues/17785#issuecomment-1906422218)
         - We only have to do this once.
 So comment out the export after the first run